- 1. Choose your fund, if you wish

 8. Keep watch over your fund’s trustees or become a trustee yourself

-The annual report you receive from your super fund contains the names of your trustees and, usually, gives you some idea of the skills they hold to do the job.
+The annual report you receive from your super fund contains the names of your trustee and, usually, gives you some idea of the skills they hold to do the job.
 If you’re an employee and you belong to a fund run by your employer, you may be able to select your fund trustees.
-If you run your own fund, you are the trustee of your fund.
+If you run your own fund, that is a self-managed super fund, you are the trustee of your fund.
+For more info on SMSFs, start with our SuperGuide article SMSFs: Is DIY super right for you?